microsoft/BotFramework-Composer/docs/howto-ask-for-user-input-draft.md

 ![Ask a question menu screenshot]()

 ## Prompt types
-Bot Framework Composer currently has six types of prompts you can utilize to collect user data along with validation for each type.
+Bot Framework Composer currently has six types of prompts you can utilize to collect user data.
 For information about prompting for OAuth credentials read [Using OAuth]().

 ### Prompt for text
 Prompt users for their name, favorite color, or any other text data using `Prompt for text`.
 To prompt a user for text click the **+** button, mouse over **Ask a question** and select **Prompt for text**.